1123/cp-ansible/README.md

 * A demo folder for exporting data to SAP HANA using the JDBC Sink connector in the hana subdirectory.
 A SAP Hana express container is brought up to showcase this.
 * A demo folder for importing data from DB2 via the Debezium CDC DB2 source connector in the db2 subdirectory.
 A DB2 docker container from the debezium project is run for the purpose of this demo.
 * Post installation checks for all major platform components (Kafka, Connect, KSQL, Rest Proxy) in the checks subdirectory.

+## Running the adjusted deployment

+* Edit scram-rbac.yml to adjust ssh configuration at the top, and the virtual machine names (vm1, ..., vm7).
+* Run the openlap container on some host (can be the ansible installation host)
+* adjust the URL to the openldap container within scram-rbac.yml to point to the host that is running the openldap docker image.
+* run the ansible scripts as documented on the Confluent Website -- see the link below.

 # CP-Ansible